CALIFORNIA TRIAL ATTORNEYS Slip and Fall Lawyers

 In addition, if responsible parties have failed to adequately block off construction sites or put up warning signs about any known hazards, these actions can constitute slip and fall liability.
 California slip and fall attorneys can assess your situation to help determine if you have a potential case.

 Part of pursuing your case is determining who is liable for your accident.
 This can be more complicated than it first appears.
-For example, if you have an injury resulting from a fall at a concert held at a hotel club, there could be several possible liable parties.
+For example, if you have an injury resulting from a fall at a concert held at a hotel nightclub, there could be several possible liable parties.
 The concert promoter, the club owner, the hotel owner, the parent company, and possibly the club’s manager or employees could all share in the liability.
-As the nuances of liability can differ according to jurisdiction, it’s important to find local representation, such as an Orange County slip and fall lawyer, that has knowledge and experience in these areas.

 California Slip and Fall Damages

-Generally, your attorney will need to establish four basic legal elements to establish a basis for your damages damages:
+Generally, attorneys will need to establish four basic legal elements to establish a basis for damages:

 - The defendant controlled the property as an owner, leaser, or occupier;